Dynamic-Structures-and-Materials/motorDSM/README.md

 ````

 **6. Update the substitutions file**

-Save and close the st.cmd file you've been configuring, then open the motor substitutions file (motor.substitutions.md90[.multiple]).
-Ensure the values in the `pattern` block's `PORT` field match the names used in the std.cmd file.
-Note that, despite this field being called "Port", they use the names of the MD90 Controller object defined above (by default, MD900, MD901, etc.
+In the motor substitutions file (motor.substitutions.md90[.multi]), ensure the values in the `pattern` block's `PORT` field match the names used in the `std.cmd.md90[.multi]` file.
+Note that, despite this field being called "Port", it usese the names of the MD90 Controller object defined above (by default, MD900, MD901, etc).
 Do __not__ use the direct serial port names (by default, serial0, serial1, etc.).

 -------------------------------------------------